 CS 225.
 Algorithmic Analysis.
 A systematic study of creating and evaluating algorithms, the process of solving problems.
 Brute force, divide-and-conquer, and problem transformation techniques are used to solve problems.
 Big Theta notation, best-average-worse case analysis, and notions of NP completeness are used to evaluate problems.
 Recommended by end of junior year.
-Prerequisites: 220 and one of Mat 243 or Mat 220.
+Prerequisites: 220 and one of MAT 243 or MAT 220.
 Fee Charged.

-CS 229.
-Data Wrangling and Management.
+CS 229 Data Wrangling and Management.
 An overview of the fundamental principles and techniques related to the collection, storage and management of information: SQL/NoSQL fundamentals; data scraping, querying and aggregation; data manipulation and analysis.
+Not open to students with prior credit in 328.
 Prerequisite: 220.